What is an Order Management System and what does it do?

 - An OMS is a start-to-finish software platform, which provides companies with a logistical solution that saves both time and resources and increases employee output.

-- An Order management system can be tailored and fine-tuned to provide manufacturers and retailers with a solution that solves individual needs and achieves specific goals.
+- An Order management system can be tailored and fine-tuned to provide manufacturers and retailers with that solves individual needs and achieves specific goals.

 - Compared to how distribution centers used to operate, an order management solution is extremely more effective and exponentially less error prone.